 In case of unforeseen circumstances that might prevent the charter, we highly recommend taking out the Cancellation and Curtailment Insurance to protect the investment.
 Besides that, the guests should be covered by Personal Accident and Medical Insurance, and their belongings are insured against theft, loss, or damage.
 Charterers’ Liability insurance is also highly recommended.
 Contact your broker for further assistance and additional advice regarding the insurance.

 Charter rates are estimated weekly.
 If a charter exceeds seven days, they are calculated pro-rata against the weekly rate divided by seven and multiplied by the number of charter days.
-Have in mind that some yachts are only chartered on a weekly (Saturday-Saturday or Sunday-Sunday) basis, especially during the high season.
+Keep in mind that some yachts are only chartered on a weekly (Saturday-Saturday or Sunday-Sunday) basis, especially during the high season.

 High and low season rates vary depending on charter locations and types of yachts.
 The high rates apply to the most popular charter periods (July/August and Christmas/New Year), and to all major events.
 Low season rates apply to all other periods.